 - engineering design, prototyping and CAD

-- precision engineering machining using metal/plastics
+- · precision engineering machining using metal/plastics

 - use of CNC machines

-- fabrication

-This is a BTEC qualification.
+This is a Cambridge National qualification.
 If awarded at Level 2, it is equivalent to a GCSE whilst being more vocational in nature.

-It is usual for a minimum grade of Merit to be required for progression to Level 3 subjects.
+It is usual for a minimum grade of a Merit to be required for progression to Level 3 subjects.